-ST 4 Goal: Conduct a total of 30 technical, on-site and/ or virtual inspections between the CWSRF and DWSRF Loan Programs during the construction phase and the post-construction phase to document the construction progress, as well as the appropriate use of SRF funds.
-Inspections may be on-site and/or virtual.
+ST 3 Goal: Conduct a total of 30 technical, on-site and/or virtual inspections between the CWSRF and DWSRF Loan Programs during the construction phase and the post-construction phase to document the construction progress, as well as the appropriate use of SRF funds.

-ST 5 Goal: Work diligently with Participants and effectively manage projects to assist Participants in closing loans and constructing their projects in a timely, efficient manner.
+ST 4 Goal: Work diligently with Participants and effectively manage projects to assist Participants in closing loans and constructing their projects in a timely, efficient manner.

-ST 6 Goal: Ensure that EPA funds are accessed when eligible expenses are incurred to minimize un-liquidated obligations.
+ST 5 Goal: Ensure that EPA funds are accessed when eligible expenses are incurred to minimize un-liquidated obligations.

-ST 7 Goal: Consider other available funding opportunities from Federal and/or State sources to further achieve the goals of the SRF (i.e. WIFIA, OSG, WIIN, applicable reallotments, etc.).
+ST 6 Goal: Consider other available funding opportunities from Federal and/or State sources to further achieve the goals of the SRF (i.e. WIFIA, OSG, WIIN, applicable reallotments, etc.).

-ST 8 Goal: Promote regional solutions for clean water issues.
-Provide Regional Assistance Program (RAP) State grants to qualifying projects that promote a regional solution.
+ST 7 Goal: Promote regional solutions for clean water issues.
+Provide Regional Assistance Program (RAP) State grants and Technical Assistance to qualifying projects that promote a regional solution.

-ST 9 Goal: Ensure that Participants take part in regional study area activities as required by IC 5-1.2-11.5.
+ST 8 Goal: Ensure that Participants take part in regional study area activities as required by IC 5-1.2-11.5.

-ST 10 Goal: Utilize the CWSRF Technical Assistance provision to engage professional services which includes technical assistance providers, engineering firms, and financial institutions, to assist small, rural, and tribal communities to identify needs and access to funding and to engage residents and community who meet the state's Affordability Criteria.
+ST 9 Goal: Utilize the CWSRF Technical Assistance provision to engage professional services which includes technical assistance providers, engineering firms, and financial institutions, to assist small, rural, and tribal communities to identify needs and access to funding and to engage residents and community who meet the state's Affordability Criteria.

-ST 11 Goal: Encourage communities who have not applied for SRF assistance to apply for financing where there is a need.
+ST 10 Goal: Encourage communities who have not applied for SRF assistance to apply for financing where there is a need.
 Continue participating in public outreach activities to reach these communities.